iiasa/Condor_run_R/configuring.md

 Synonym: OUTPUT_FILE

 Name(s) of the output file(s) as produced by a job on the execution point.
-Will be renamed with [`LABEL`](#label) and cluster/job numbers to avoid name collisions when transferred back to the submit machine.
+Will be renamed with the cluster number (submission sequence number) and job number to avoid name collisions when transferred back to the submit machine.

 ## `Condor_run.R`-specific optional configuration parameters